Fundamentals and advances in transverse thermoelectrics: Application of transverse thermoelectric conversion

 Examples of the hybrid transverse magneto-thermoelectric conversion are still limited.
-In principle, the Seebeck-driven ordinary/anomalous Hall effects and spin-Seebeck/spin-dependent-Seebeck-driven ISHEs, not used in the above examples, are also integrable into the hybrid transverse magneto-thermoelectric conversion.
-In fact, although the thermoelectric output is small, the hybrid transverse thermoelectric generation based on the combination of ANE and spin-Seebeck-driven ISHE has been demonstrated \cite{Uchida16,Boona16,Kikkawa13-PRB}.
+In principle, the Seebeck-effect-driven ordinary/anomalous Hall effects and SSE/SdSE-driven ISHEs, not used in the above examples, are also integrable into the hybrid transverse magneto-thermoelectric conversion.
+In fact, although the thermoelectric output is small, the hybrid transverse thermoelectric generation based on the combination of ANE and SSE-driven ISHE has been demonstrated \cite{Uchida16,Boona16,Kikkawa13-PRB}.
 Originally, spin-caloritronic phenomena such as ANE and SSE have been extensively studied from the viewpoint of fundamental physics, but their low thermoelectric conversion performance has limited their impact on applications.
 The concept of the hybrid transverse magneto-thermoelectric conversion provides one of the solutions for practical applications of such spin-caloritronic phenomena.